MileHacker Logo

 Border Crossings & Highways

 Whitehorse functions as a major stop along the historic Alaska Highway.
-This highway connects Whitehorse to British Columbia in a southerly direction and Alaska to the northwest.
+This highway connects Whitehorse to British Columbia to the south and Alaska to the northwest.
 The nearest major border crossings with Alaska are at Beaver Creek, Yukon (approximately 480 km/300 miles northwest of Whitehorse), and Fraser, British Columbia (on the Skagway-Whitehorse route).

 Documents for Crossing